 - 1. Independence from the subject of the audit; - 2.
-The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.1); - Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function; - (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ISO 17065 applying the requirements specified in ETSI EN 319 403; - 5.
-(For audits conducted in accordance with the WebTrust standard) licensed by WebTrust; - 6.
-Bound by law, government regulation, or professional code of ethics; and - Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage
+The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.1); - 3.
+Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function; - 4.
+(For audits conducted in accordance with the WebTrust standard) licensed by WebTrust; - 5.
+Bound by law, government regulation, or professional code of ethics; and - 6.
+Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage